 Legoland Florida, which is about an hour's drive from Orlando, offers a low-key holiday event with a huge Christmas tree made out of Lego blocks, the show, “Holly Jolly Jubilee,” appearances by Santa and a Kids' "New Year's Eve" (that will actually take place at a kid-friendly 7 p.m.) featuring fireworks and music.
 The holiday season at Legoland starts on November 29, 2020 and is presented on select dates until December 31.
 From December 26 to 31, you can also expect a special roster of events for New Year's Eve.

 As at their sister park, SeaWorld Orlando, Rudolph the Red-Nosed Reindeer will fly into Busch Gardens.
 Visitors can meet him and his friends at Rudolph’s Winter Wonderland from November 25 to January 3, 2020.
-They can also meet Rudolph's boss, Santa, and check out the twinkling lights and other festive decorations from November 16, 2019 to January 6, 2020.
+They can also meet Rudolph's boss, Santa, and check out the twinkling lights and other festive decorations from mid-November to January.